fwalloe/scripts/README.md

 ## synonymLookup.py
 Prints the synonyms for a word provided by the user

+## dictionaryLookup.py
+Prints the definitions for a word provided by the user

 ## isUp.sh
 Checks whether a website is up (HTTP response code 200)